benjaminkzm/cs122-project/README.md

 # Project Description

 This project leverages the Steam API to analyze key aspects of gaming trends.
-It tracks player count trends for popular games, monitors price fluctuations to alert users about discounts, and provides insights into multiplayer matchmaking wait times and peak hours.
+It tracks player count trends for popular games, monitors price fluctuations to alert users about discounts.
 This platform will present interactive visualizations and real-time data analysis to help gamers make informed decisions.

 # Project Outline/Plan